wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 It is recommended to start with the default value and only increase sampling frequency if necessary.

+### Disk Usage

+The **Collect open file names** option enables the collection of names of files open in the application at the time of sampling.
+This is a relatively inexpensive operation, but depending on the sampling frequency, may have a slight performance cost.

 ### Network

 The **Record network** option controls whether any network traffic is recorded, including headers and data.
 Depending on your app's activity, this can take a small-to-moderate toll on performance.
 If network recording is not necessary, you can turn this option off to save performance.